 Your Guide to the Chakra Color Chart

-This chart is more than a rainbow: it’s an intuitive tool for self-discovery and healing, beginning with the grounding red Root Chakra at the base of the spine and moving up to the transcendent violet Crown Chakra at the top of the head.
+This chart is more than a rainbow: it’s an intuitive tool for self-discovery and healing, starting with the grounding red Root Chakra at the base of the spine and moving up to the transcendent violet Crown Chakra at the top of the head.
 Each color—red, orange, yellow, green, blue, indigo, violet—corresponds to a core area of life and wellbeing.

 Overview of the Seven Chakras